Example: an equation with the function y and its derivative dy dx

 Money earns interest.
 The interest can be calculated at fixed times, such as yearly, monthly, etc. and added to the original amount.

 But when it is compounded continuously then at any time the interest gets added in proportion to the current value of the loan (or investment).

 And the bigger the loan the more interest it earns.

 Using t for time, r for the interest rate and V for the current value of the loan:

 And here is a cool thing: it is the same as the equation we got with the Rabbits!
 It just has different letters.
 So mathematics shows us these two things behave the same.

 The Differential Equation says it well, but is hard to use.

-But don't worry, it can be solved (trust me!) and results in:
+But don't worry, it can be solved (using a special method called Separation of Variables) and results in: